apache/incubator-datalab/USER_GUIDE.md

 ![Billing filter](doc/billing_filter.png)

-**Note:** Administrator can see billing report of all users environments includes himself, and only hi can see/filter "User" column.
+**Note:** Administrator can see billing report of all users environments including own one, and only he can see/filter "User" column.

-On the bottom on the right corner you can see Total cost by all environment.
+On the right bottom corner you can see Total cost for all environments.

 --------------------
 # Web UI filters <a name="filters"></a>